Saudi Arabia Allows Divorce by Text

 Is an After-the-Divorce Text Fair?

-In a word, no – it’s not even close to our standards of fairness in Colorado, from start to finish.
+In a word, no. Being able to start and finish a divorce with just one test is not even close to our standards of fairness in Colorado family law, from start to finish.
 Let’s explain the ways:

 Even with notice, a Colorado court cannot enter financial orders over the other spouse without personal jurisdiction over the person.